A686 road

-The road is popular with motorbikers, and due to the great number of steep bends many casualties occur along the road.
-It was recently voted ninth best drive in the country by Top Gear magazine.

 Route

 The A686 begins at a roundabout with the A66 road and A6 road on the edge of Penrith, Cumbria, though it originally started in nearby Carleton at a crossroads with the former route of the A66.
 The road heads in a north-easterly direction crossing the River Eden before going through the village of Langwathby.
 It continues through Melmerby and across the Pennines before reaching the isolated market town of Alston.

 It meets the A689 road (to Brampton and Bishop Auckland) and then crosses the border into Northumberland.
 It continues past the villages of Ninebanks, Bearsbridge and Whitfield.
 It meets the B6305 road to Hexham, and 3.1 mi later terminates at its junction with the A69 road just east of Haydon Bridge.

+Hartside Cafe

+Unfortunately, England's highest Cafe experienced a severe fire back in 2018 and has since been entirely demolished.
+There is widespread demand for a re-construction project to take place at this iconic motoring viewpoint, yet plans are yet to get off the ground.
+Overlooking Cumbria's Eden Valley, with a 20-mile view NW to the Solway Firth on a clear day, this Cafe was once an iconic stopping off point for those travelling across the North Pennines.
+The view is still spectacular, and motorists still often take a break at the car park.